RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - A reasonable man may have been offended by lack of good taste, but not wounded, or disgusted, or outraged.
   - Result
     - On appeal
-    - The behavior complained of considered in its full setting was not a prearranged defilement, abuse or misuse of the statue but an incidental resort to it during the political protest or demonstration with the emphasis on the protest and not on some mistreatment of the statue and, as such, was not “offensive” behavior within the meaning of s 17(d).
+    - The behavior complained of considered in its full setting was not a prearranged defilement, abuse or misuse of the statue but an incidental resort to it during the political protest or demonstration with the emphasis on the protest and not on some mistreatment of the statue and, as such, was not "offensive" behavior within the meaning of s 17(d).
 -  Summary Offenses Act 1988 (NSW) s 4
   - Offensive conduct
     - A person must not conduct himself or herself in an offensive manner in or near, or within view or hearing from, a public place or a school.
     - Offensive language is 4a
     - Can defend if defendant had a reasonable excuse for conducting himself or herself
 - Conners v Craigie (1994) 76 A Crim R 502.
-  - Connors v Craigie (1994) 76 A Crim R 502 per Dunford J, and its related earlier case (Mclnemy J 5 July 1993) arise out of circumstances where an Aboriginal man yelled, from a distance of three meters, a tirade of abuse such as ‘Fuck off you white cunts ... you’re all white cunts’.
+  - Connors v Craigie (1994) 76 A Crim R 502 per Dunford J, and its related earlier case (Mclnemy J 5 July 1993) arise out of circumstances where an Aboriginal man yelled, from a distance of three meters, a tirade of abuse such as 'Fuck off you white cunts ... you're all white cunts'.
   - Reasonable excuse
     - Justice Mclnemy found that the test to be applied was:
       - what would the attitude of a reasonably tolerant bystander be in the circumstances ... in my view there is no answer other than such an objective observer would conclude the language was offensive